-Parkerville, Kansas is a semi-ghost town located on the Neosho River about 12 miles northwest of Council Grove.
-Located along the old Santa Fe Trail, it wasn’t founded during the days of wagon train travel, but rather, after the Missouri-Kansas-Texas Railroad came through the area.
+Parkerville, Kansas, is a semi-ghost town located on the Neosho River about 12 miles northwest of Council Grove.
+Located along the old Santa Fe Trail, it wasn’t founded during the days of wagon train travel but instead after the Missouri-Kansas-Texas Railroad came through the area.

 Parkerville was established by Charles G. Parker, a former Santa Fe Trail wagon train freighter, in 1870.
-Parker laid out the settlement surrounding a town square, as he planned to remove the county seat status from Council Grove and the square would be used for a new courthouse.
-The first store was established by Eastman and Thomas and the first residence was established by Charles Parker.
-A drug store/post office was run by J.A.
-Wallace.
+Parker laid out the settlement surrounding a town square, as he planned to remove the county seat status from Council Grove, and the square would be used for a new courthouse.
+Eastman and Thomas established the first store, and Charles Parker established the first residence.
+J.A.
+Wallace ran a drug store/post office.
 A post office was established in August 1870 and called Parkersville for its founder.
 By the end of the year, the town also boasted about 19 homes and a boarding house.

-In 1873, Charles Parker built the two and a half story steam-powered Neosho River Mill, which had the capacity of milling 120 barrels of flour each day.
+In 1873, Charles Parker built the two-and-a-half-story steam-powered Neosho River Mill, which could mill 120 barrels of flour each day.

 In October 1877, the Morris County Enterprise, a weekly newspaper, was established by V.C.
-Welch, and quickly had a circulation of about 500.
-In 1880 a handsome stone Methodist Episcopal Church was built that initially served 60 parishioners.
+Welch and quickly had a circulation of about 500.
+In 1880 a handsome stone Methodist Episcopal Church was built to serve 60 parishioners.

-The town thrived in its first decade and by 1883, it boasted a dry good store, two drug stores, two grocery stores, a hardware store, two harness shops, and a wagon shop.
+The town thrived in its first decade, and by 1883, it boasted a dry goods store, two drug stores, two grocery stores, a hardware store, two harness shops, and a wagon shop.
 There were also two cheese factories, a steam grist mill, and a sawmill.
-However, it was also in the early 1880s that the Missouri Pacific Railroad built a line through the county, which soon created the new settlements of Wesley and Herington, which took trade away from Parkerville.
+However, in the early 1880s, the Missouri Pacific Railroad built a line through the county, which soon created the new settlements of Wesley and Herington, which took trade away from Parkerville.

-However, the town continued to prosper through the turn of the century, by which time it had a grade school, high school, bank, newspaper, law offices, a veterinarian, a grocery store, and other businesses.
+However, the town continued to prosper through the turn of the century.
+It had a grade school, high school, bank, newspaper, law offices, a veterinarian, a grocery store, and other businesses by that time.
 A nearby horse track drew spectators from a large area.
 In 1910, it had a population of 157.

-Through the Great Depression, the town suffered and the bank closed in 1931.
-The Parkerville High School closed in 1945 and the students then attended the White City High School.
+The town suffered through the Great Depression, and the bank closed in 1931.
+The Parkerville High School closed in 1945, and the students then attended the White City High School.
 The grade school, however, continued to hold classes until 1966.

-Today, Parkerville is a very sleepy semi-ghost town with only the Baptist Church still open today.
-It has just about 60 residents.
+Today, Parkerville is a sleepy semi-ghost town with only the Baptist Church still open.
+It has just about 45 residents.
 The town is located about 18 miles northwest of Council Grove.